jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 * Retrieve the `timeout` attribute value of the `process-state-listener` resource of the `core-management` subsystem
 * `timeout` attribute description: duration value before cancelling the execution of a listener.
 * operation: `/subsystem=core-management/process-state-listener=<process-state-listener name>:read-attribute(name=timeout)`

+## syntax of the operation to get the `jca` subsystem
+* Retrieve the `jca` subsystem attributes
+* `jca` subsystem description: the jakarta connectors architecture subsystem providing general configuration for resource adapters
+* operation: `/subsystem=jca:read-resource()`

 ## syntax of the operation to get the `enabled` attribute of the `bean-validation` `bean-validation` resource of the `jca` subsystem
 * Retrieve the `enabled` attribute value of the `bean-validation` `bean-validation` resource of the `jca` subsystem